68593018/shameplant/English/Ielts/Writing/Letter/README.md

 financial problems at the moment.
 Last month, I was made redundant from my job because the company I work for is closing down.
 Because I have not worked at the company for long, I have not received a redundancy payment, therefore leaving me short of money this month.

+I can assure you that I will be able to pay the rent on the 15th of next month.
+I have now found another job, and they have kindly agreed to give me an advance on my wages, but they are unable to arrange this until next week.

+I hope this will be acceptable to you, but please contact me if it is a problem.

+Yours sincerely,
+John Streetham.